 Interview questions touched on infertility and relationships with relatives, friends, and the medical community:

 - 32% felt the stereotypical ideal of womanhood includes motherhood.
 Some did not feel like complete women or described themselves as failures due to their inability to bear a child.

-- Deep religious convictions left some feeling shame, as they believed God made woman to bear children but they could not.
+- Deep religious convictions left some feeling shame, as they believed God made women to bear children but they could not.

 - Almost all of them suffered in silence, not even discussing their thoughts, feelings, and experiences with friends or relatives who knew of their ordeal.

-- Most felt their husbands and partners weren’t as deeply impacted emotionally as they were although these men were not included in the study.
+- Most felt their partners weren’t as deeply impacted emotionally as they were although these men were not included in the study.